-The following minimum wage scale for one-half hour and one-hour pilots covered under Sideletter No. 4 and for the first and second seasons of series covered under Sideletter No. 5 shall be effective commencing with July 30, 2023 to and including July 31, 2024.
+The following minimum wage scale for one-half hour and one-hour pilots covered under Sideletter No. 5 and for the first and second seasons of series covered under Sideletter No. 6 shall be effective for the period commencing with July 30, 2023 to and including July 31, 2024.